"Play, Masks and Make-believe:

 - Sacred representations

-- Representation in society, representation as social act
+- Representation in society, representation as a social act

 - Anthropology of performance: meaning and social aspects of representation